radian-software/ctrlf/README.md

 You can also customize the keybindings:

-* User option `ctrlf-mode-bindings` lists keybindings that are made globally available in Emacs when `ctrlf-mode` is enabled.
+* `ctrlf-mode-map` contains keybindings that are made globally available in Emacs when `ctrlf-mode` is enabled.
 * User option `ctrlf-minibuffer-bindings` lists keybindings that are made available in the minibuffer during a CTRLF search session.